Skip to main content

 (c) Any absences from a scheduled class shall be made up and accurately documented in a manner approved by the program director.

-(11) Issue a certificate of course completion to each student who meets all course completion requirements;
+(12) Issue a certificate of course completion to each student who meets all course completion requirements prior to certification testing;

-(13) Require each student to conduct written evaluations of instructor performance for each course;
+(14) Require each student to conduct written evaluations of instructor performance at least once for each course;

-(14) Require the program director to conduct written evaluations of each instructor's performance for at least one course per charter cycle within each classification taught using the following guidelines;
+(15) Require the program director to conduct written evaluations of each instructor's performance for at least one course per charter cycle within each classification taught using the following guidelines:

 (a) Evaluating an instructor teaching a firefighter course at the highest level fulfills the requirement to evaluate an instructor at the lower classification levels.

-(b) The program director may delegate instructor evaluations to a fire instructor trainer as long as the program director approves the evaluation.
+(b) The program director may delegate instructor evaluations as long as the program director approves the evaluation.

-(18) Allow the division to review program materials and monitor the testing processes utilized by the chartered program;
+(19) Allow the division to review program materials and monitor the examination processes utilized by the chartered program;

 (a) Lesson plans, course schedules, course locations, and policies in compliance with this chapter;